lyushisyan/lyushisyan.github.io/README.md

 - Branch: `main` (or your default branch), folder: `/ (root)`
 4. Save and wait for the first deployment.

+### Automatic Google Scholar metrics

+The `Update Google Scholar metrics` workflow refreshes the citation count and h-index every Monday.
+Add a repository Actions secret named `SERPAPI_API_KEY` containing a [SerpApi](https://serpapi.com/) API key, then run the workflow once from the Actions tab to verify the setup.
+If the API response is unavailable or invalid, the workflow fails without replacing the existing metrics.

 ### How To Push To GitHub

 Run in project root: